python-mario/mario/README.rst

 ======

 * Check the `issues page <https://www.github.com/python-pype/pype/issues>`_ for open tickets.
-* This package is experimental pre-alpha and is subject to change.
+* This package is experimental and is subject to change without notice.

 Related work